hcalex1/level-designer/README.md

 ### The Navigator class
 The `Navigator` is used to move through the *tiles*.
 It holds the current *position* and interprets the information in *tile* to only allow movement between *linked tiles*.

+### The Lookable class
+The Lookable class is an abstract class from which all classes with information viewable to the user will be derrived.

 ### The Game class
 The `Game` interprets the player's commands, modifies the `Tile`s and `Navigator` accordingly and gives feedback to the player.